apache/comdev-site/source/_index.md

 #### Diversity and Inclusion

-The <a href="http://diversity.apache.org/">Apache Diversity</a> website has more information on that project, dedicated to understanding and promoting diversity and inclusion in ASF communities.
+<a href="http://diversity.apache.org/">Apache DE&I</a>  (Diversity, Inclusion and Equity) website has more information
+on that project and current initiatives, dedicated to understanding and promoting diversity and inclusion in ASF communities.

   </div>
   <div class="col-md-4">